- MTADV100Trip Code:

 - DAY - 9

 Lobuche to Gorak Shep(5,180m/16,990ft) and visit Everest Base Camp(5,364m/17,594ft)

+The most exciting day of our trek, as we know, we are heading to Everest base camp.
 The trek to Everest Base Camp is not extremely troublesome.
 Be that as it may, we rise and slip for the most part on an icy mass way.
 There is additionally a ton of winding on harsh landscapes.
 As we achieve the base camp, we appreciate the amazing melt designs and respect the tenderly adjusted ice towers on the upper piece of the Khumbu icy mass.
 The Everest Base Camp is stunningly excellent.
 We can appreciate stunning perspectives of Nuptse, Khumbuste and Pumori mountains from the base camp.
 In the wake of absorbing the excellence, we stroll back towards Gorak Shep where we spend the night.
 Overnight in Gorak Shep.

 - DAY - 10

 Gorak Shep to Kala Patthar(5,644.5 m /18,519 ft)) and to Pherice(4,200m/13776ft)